 • The first official card was issued to John David Sweeney in New York, and the lowest number was issued to Grace D. Owen of Concord, New Hampshire.

 • The first recipient of Social Security benefits was Ernest Ackerman with 17 cents paid to him in January 1937.

-So, now you at least know the issuing state of the social security number you’re interested in.
-Want to go further in depth? more?
+So now you at least know the issuing state of the social security number you’re interested in.
+Want to go further?
 Start an SSN Search below for background information, including an address history, phone numbers, public records and more!